mo12896/facial-analysis-system/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

-## 💪 Model Performances for PERMA Prediction
+<h2 id="model-performances-for-perma-prediction">💪 Model Performances for PERMA Prediction</h2>

 This study outlines two approaches to PERMA prediction: binary classification and regression.
 Both types of approaches have been evaluated on two different feature sets: a small feature set and a big feature set.
 The small feature set contains 125 features in total, while the big feature set contains 9,341 features.
 The following table shows the performance of the different approaches compared to a task-specific baseline on the test set.
 The models are evaluated using the mean absolute error (MAE) and the balanced accuracy score (ACC) for regression and binary classification, respectively.